Weaving the Web

 Frequently asked questions

-No, Two Torches is not therapy.
-Two Torches is offered as supportive presence and deep listening; it can be considered counseling or coaching.
+• No, this is not therapy.
+Weaving the Web is offered as supportive presence and deep listening; it can be considered counseling or coaching.
 To support you, I guide and accompany you as you reweave your relationships with the more-than-human world; your wise and well ancestors and kin (if this fits for you); and with your own embodied wisdom.

 You are welcome here.